Outrage over teacher's arrest leads to death threats for superintendent

 "By silencing my voice they've also taken away, or tried to take away, my First Amendment rights to speak," Hargrave said in the video.
 "I am appalled at this, and you should be, too."

-The Louisiana Association of Educators announced a rally in support of Hargrave, scheduled for 3:45 p.m.
-(4:45 p.m.
-ET) Thursday.
-It will take place in Abbeville, where the board meeting was held.
+The Louisiana Association of Educators held a rally for Hargrave on Thursday in Abbeville, where the board meeting was held.
+The group chanted "Stand by Deyshia" and carried signs, including one that said "Silence One #Hear Us ROAR!!"

-"The arrest of middle school educator ...
-Deyshia Hargrave is a chilling infringement on her rights but educators will not be silenced," association president Debbie Meaux said.
+"What happened to Deyshia concerns all of us because we know what happened to her could have easily have happened to any one of us," said Suzanne Breaux, a special education teacher and president of the Vermillion Association of Educators.

+"Her mistreatment highlights the issues that educators face worldwide ...
+Educators' opinions are considered irrelevant and not germane to decisions being made about our students," said Breaux.

+Deborah Meaux, president of the state association, said Hargrave "spoke up.
+She called out an injustice."

+"Deyshia has become a heroine in the fight to be heard," said Meaux.

 Brian Blackwell, attorney for teachers' union, said Hargrave is considering legal action.
 "In 30 years I've never seen anything like this," Blackwell told CNN.
 "This has certainly caused an outrage locally, nationally and internationally."